WorldViews/Spirals/README.md

 Now check localhost:8080 for rethinkdb admin page
 Step 7 re-run flaskServer80.py

 Note: We tried using the virtualenv with anaconda to create a clean environment but pip install flask failed.
+We also did a pip install basemap to get filterLayer.py to work.